sauparna/trecbox/README.txt

     [name].[stop].[stem].[model].[query count].[query part].[qexp]

-The first three strings match the index name, th rest are self-explanatory.
+The first three strings match the index name, the rest are self-explanatory.

 The character 'x' in a name denotes the absence of that stage in the